 N. meningitidis is classified according to its outer membrane characteristics via a process known as serogrouping.
-There are a number of different serogroups, the most common of which in the UK is B followed by W. Cases of serogroup Y, Z and C disease have also been reported.
+There are several different serogroups, the most common of which in the UK is B, followed by W. Cases of serogroup Y, Z and C disease have also been reported.